jstolc/hello-world/README.md

     $ cd hello-world
     $ sh hello-world-deploy.sh
 ```
-After this step there is no interaction needed and after few moments the web app will be accessible at http://localhost/hello
+After this step there is no interaction required.
+It will take few moments for the web app to be accessible at http://localhost/hello.